shawngerrard/simplify-bash-cli-commands/README.md

 # simplify-bash-cli-commands

-The purpose of this is to provide the code snippets I use within .bashrc to simplify and extend Bitwarden CLI commands.
+The purpose of this is to provide the code snippets I use within .bashrc to simplify and extend tooling CLI commands.

-The rationale behind this is that the default Bitwarden CLI commands return complex results that likely require formatting, in-turn greatly affecting productivity.
+The rationale behind this is that default tooling commands sometimes return complex results that likely require formatting, in-turn greatly affecting productivity.

 ## Prerequisites